 Stockbridge is a very small town located in the state of Massachusetts.
-With a population of 1,998 people and just one neighborhood, Stockbridge is the 300th largest community in Massachusetts.
-Much of the housing stock in Stockbridge was built prior to World War II, making it one of the older and more historic towns in the country.
+With a population of 1,994 people and just one neighborhood, Stockbridge is the 300th largest community in Massachusetts.
+Stockbridge has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Unlike some towns, Stockbridge isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Stockbridge are a mix of both white- and blue-collar jobs.
 Overall, Stockbridge is a town of professionals, managers, and service providers.
 There are especially a lot of people living in Stockbridge who work in management occupations (15.75%), healthcare (11.05%), and business and financial occupations (9.52%).